The Realities of Methadone Addiction

 Dependence often develops imperceptibly despite initial treatment intentions.
 Over months or years, methadone’s powerful effects slowly warp thinking and behavior until acute addiction has formed—a profound physical, mental and emotional syndrome.

 At this stage, methadone organises daily life and takes precedence over all else.
-Cravings arise spontaneously and intensely.
+Cravings arise spontaneously and intensely, with methadone cravings becoming a central focus of daily life.
 Skipping even one dose induces withdrawal.
 Tolerance demands continually increasing amounts to avoid feeling unwell.

 The dependence becomes truly consuming.
 Over time it isolates individuals within an enclosed and often quite desperate cycle revolving entirely around seeking, acquiring and using methadone around the clock.
 Personal growth halts while primary importance is assigned to simply not being ill and progressing no further than daily dose intake.